influxdata/influxdb-v1-to-v2/README.md

 # influxdb-v1-to-v2

-WIP migration of databases + rp from influxdb v1 to influxdb v2.
+**WIP** migration of database metadata from InfluxDB v1 to InfluxDB v2.

 ## Usage